 For example, Media Library Folders makes it easy to create actual folders within your WordPress Media Library.
 The drag-and-drop interface makes it simple to copy and move files, and you can also rename or delete them as you see fit:

-By keeping your media files to a minimum, you reduce server load.
-This ensures your website loads faster for visitors, and the back end runs smoothly for you.
+By keeping your image file or media file to a minimum when you upload an image or video, you reduce server load.
+File size optimization is a crucial step before uploading any file type, be it video or image file, to WordPress.
+This ensures your WordPress website loads faster for visitors, and the back end runs smoothly for you.